wandb/edu/model-management/README.md

-# Enterprise Model Management Course
+# Model CI/CD Course (prev.
+Enterprise Model Management)

 This course on enterprise model management, led by Hamel Husain, covers the fundamentals of model management using the Weights & Biases Model Registry.
 You will learn how to use the Model Registry, leverage webhooks and triggers for workflow automation, and explore real-life examples of integrating the registry with external machine learning systems.
 You'll then apply this knowledge in an end-to-end case study focused on training and evaluating LLMs.